-In that case, you would need to install a chat plugin to use this functionality.
+In that case, you must install a chat plugin to use this functionality.

 The fact that it’s highly customizable also makes WordPress more scalable.

-This can come in handy when your real estate website starts growing, and there is a need for you to increase the web server capacity.
+This can be useful when your real estate website starts growing and you need to increase the web server capacity.

 5) Many User Accounts Possible